-The Regiment in recent times placed a memorial at the National Arboretum with its main feature the Tiger.
-Memorials can be found within the County at both cathedrals, Winchester and Portsmouth, with others at the Aldershot and Portsmouth Garrison Churches.
+The Regiment in recent times placed a memorial at the National Arboretum with a Tiger as its main feature.
+Memorials can be found within the County at both cathedrals, Winchester and Portsmouth, with other memorials at the Aldershot and Portsmouth Garrison Churches.
 These very often cover what are known as Victoria’s Wars fought far afield and show how death was often more likely through sickness than the spear or musket ball.

 In almost every city, town or village of Hampshire and the Isle of Wight there are memorials raised to the dead of both World Wars and all invariably will contain the name of at least one Hampshire Regiment soldier.
 We have a comprehensive list, taken from the Commonwealth War Graves Commission, of the names of all our soldiers who died while on active service from 1914 up to 1992, when we amalgamated.
 Various town halls and churches also have their own Books of Remembrance in memory of their sons who laid down their lives for them.
 Within Winchester Cathedral there are also the County Books of Remembrance to the Regiment.